MartinaPanini/MonsterRecognition/README.md

 - Recognize text on cans for additional verification
 - Save classification results with bounding boxes

+## Bounding boxes
+In the `BoundingBox.py` file there is an attempt to create bounding boxes with the OpenCV library.

 ## Prerequisites
 Make sure you have the following installed: